Swasth-Apps/swasth.co/src/pages/blog/assertiveness.md

 We even feel lonely and unworthy to the point that we underrate ourselves which can result in issues with many kinds of relationships.
 In addition to such results, we see that aggressive people usually get cut off from their circle as people do not tend to like such people.
 They start losing friends and people don't respect them.

-Those who lack assertiveness are more likely to develop social anxiety and start feeling that people judge them negatively and will be evaluated by others.
-Thus, they avoid social gatherings. **Those who are assertive are less depressive, this is what researchers show.**
+Those who lack assertiveness are most likely to develop social anxiety and start feeling that people judge them negatively and they will be evaluated by others.
+Thus, they avoid social gatherings.
+Those who are assertive are less depressed, this is what researchers show.

 Developing assertiveness within yourself might look difficult at first but gradually you develop the quality by putting in a little bit of effort.